nottolivc/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 given n what is the runtime of this?

-The runtime it appears here is completely dependant on n, so it appears to be linear, O(n).
+The runtime it appears here is completely dependant on n, so it appears to be possibly be linear, O(n).
+However O(n^3 - n^2) seems to be more likely.

-b)

 ```
 b)  sum = 0